kiranreigns/kiranreigns/README.md

 ### 👨‍💻 About Me

-I'm an enthusiastic developer with a strong foundation in both the **MERN Stack** and **Python Full Stack** technologies.
-My goal is to build efficient, scalable, and user-friendly applications—whether it’s for startups, enterprises, or innovative AI projects.
+I'm a Software Engineer with a strong foundation in both the **MERN Stack** and **Python Full Stack** technologies.
+My goal is to build efficient, scalable, and user-friendly applications whether it’s for startups, enterprises, or innovative AI projects.

 🔍 Currently exploring:
 - Generative AI apps & tools